sarahliz24/srs-training-tracker/README.md

 During the creation of this site I used the following technologies:

-- <a href="https://github.com/" target="_blank">Git Hub</a> used for online programming, change tracking and storage respository for this project
+- <a href="https://github.com/" target="_blank">Git Hub</a> used for online programming, change tracking and storage respository for this project.
 - <a href="https://www.heroku.com/" target="_blank">Heroku</a> cloud platform service to deploy, use & manage the application.
 - <a href="https://www.google.com/sheets/about/" target="_blank">Google Sheets</a> used as online spreadsheet editor to store application data.
 - <a href="https://console.cloud.google.com/" target="_blank">Google Cloud Services</a> used as public cloud service.